vectara/py-vectara-agentic/README.md

 ## ✨ Overview

 `vectara-agentic` is a Python library for developing powerful AI assistants and agents using Vectara and Agentic-RAG.
-It leverages the LlamaIndex Agent framework, customized for use with Vectara.
+It leverages the LlamaIndex Agent framework and provides helper functions to quickly create tools that connect to Vectara corpora.

 <p align="center">
 <img src="https://raw.githubusercontent.com/vectara/py-vectara-agentic/main/.github/assets/diagram1.png" alt="Agentic RAG diagram" width="100%" style="vertical-align: middle;">